This Book Will Give You The Fish Sex You Were Missing In

-If Melissa Broder, the mastermind behind the viral twitter account @sosadtoday, had to take a mythological creature for a lover, she’d choose the god Apollo or Cerberus, the hound of Hell, over a merman.
-But when it came to inventing a love interest for The Pisces, Broder's fiction debut out May 1, there was never any question that he would be a merman.
+If Melissa Broder, the mastermind behind the viral Twitter account @sosadtoday, had to take a mythological creature for a lover, she’d choose the god Apollo or Cerberus, the hound of hell, over a merman.
+But when it came to inventing a love interest for The Pisces, Broder's fiction debut out 3rd May, there was never any question that he would be a merman.
 To Broder, the mermaid-human relationship captured exactly what she was interested in exploring in her novel: the dark, intoxicating pull of a fantasy relationship.
 "I was thinking about how many men in literature just walked off the backs of ships because they had one taste of this siren nectar, and now the world was not enough," Broder told Refinery29 in a phone interview.

 Advertisement